Book fairs in South Africa: Franschhoek Literary Festival

 The first annual Franschhoek Literary Festival (FLF) took place in May 2007.
-The festival is hosted annually in the Western Cape’s winelands in the town of Franschhoek, believed to be one of the oldest towns in South Africa.
+The festival is hosted annually in the Western Cape's winelands in the town of Franschhoek, believed to be one of the oldest towns in South Africa.
 It has become internationally recognised for celebrating South African books and authors while fostering a culture of reading and writing among children.
 FLF also raises funds through the FLF School Library Fund to help encourage literacy in the community and develop school libraries in the Franschhoek Valley.

-Since 2012, organisers of FLF started hosting the Book Week for Young Readers in the week preceding the main festival.
+Since 2012, the organisers of FLF started hosting the Book Week for Young Readers in the week preceding the main festival.
 As part of this initiative: volunteering storytellers, writers, illustrators and others involved in the production and distribution of books spend a week visiting schools in the area.

 From Grade R to Grade 12, workshops are facilitated that highlight topics that are relevant to these ages and home languages that the school learners speaking.
 What started as a small outreach project reached about 8000 children in eight schools during the 2017 event.
-In addition to the Book Week for Young Readers, the FLF hosts children focussed events throughout the main festival.
+In addition to the Book Week for Young Readers, the FLF hosts children-focussed events throughout the main festival.

 Jozi Book Fair

 Co-hosted by Khanya College and Wits University in Gauteng, the Jozi Book Fair was launched in 2009.
 According to the fair's director, Maria Van Driel, its objective is to create readers and to identify writers.
 To broaden its reach, the fair is open to the public for free.
 The educational and cultural festival encourages publishers, non-governmental organisations (NGOs), readers, writers, artists and the public to take part as exhibitors and hosts.

 The fair included activities such as seminars, discussions on research reports, conversations with authors, book launches, workshops on writing and reading skills and the production of comics, film festivals, drama sketches and art exhibitions.

-Now held at the end of August to the beginning of September over four days, before 2014 it usually took place in early in October during school holidays to encourage students and staff at tertiary institutions to attend.
-From 2010, the “Guest of the Book Fair” was introduced to inspire emerging writers, school learners, fellow authors and the public through their work.
+Now held at the end of August to the beginning of September over four days, before 2014 it usually took place in early in October during school holidays, so as to encourage students and staff at tertiary institutions to attend.
+From 2010, the "Guest of the Book Fair" was introduced to inspire emerging writers, school learners, fellow authors and the public through their work.
 South African novelist, poet and playwright Zakes Mda and author, award-winning singer and songwriter Mohale Mashigo have been honoured guests in recent events.